MultiSafepay/docs/content/integration/ready-made/magento2/_index.md

 **Configuration fields**

-We have removed or altered the following configuration fields.
+We have removed or altered the following configuration fields:

-If you want a field from the deprecated plugin back, email <integration@multisafepay.com>

 _Emailing invoices to customers_